Strategy20 min read

 • Real-time engagement is important to your sales process

-• You're looking for lower-cost lead generation channels
+• You are looking for lower-cost lead generation channels

 • Your content strategy favors short-form, frequent posting